-In addition to a wealth of permanent scholarships endowed by generous donors and friends of the College, Centenary College offers its own scholarships, as well as assistance with federal and state grants and veterans' benefits.
+CENTENARY COLLEGE SCHOLARSHIPS AND GRANTS (for full-time, undergraduate students only) In addition to a wealth of permanent scholarships endowed by generous donors and friends of the College, Centenary College offers its own scholarships, as well as assistance with federal and state grants and veterans' benefits.

-Centenary College Academic Scholarships: Nancy M. Christian, 1825 Scholar, President's, Dean's, Trustee's, Centenary Award, Transfer, Challenge Award.
+Centenary College Academic Scholarships: Nancy M. Christian, 1825 Scholar, Jackson's Scholarship of Excellence, President's, Dean's, Trustee's, Centenary Award, Transfer Scholarships, The Equalization Grant (TEG).
 Scholarships awarded to full-time students who demonstrate above average academic potential.

 Artistic Merit Scholarship.
-For first-year students exhibiting extraordinary artistic merit in music, art, communications, or theatre.
+For students exhibiting extraordinary artistic merit in music, art, communications, or theatre.
 Recipients nominated by those individual departments.